 Global Investors: You Should Be Paying Attention to this Economic Indicator

-Reality set in for investors last week: Tremors are shaking up the global markets.
+Reality has set in for investors this week: Tremors are shaking up the global markets.

-A “no” vote from the Greek referendum last Sunday, the vast stock market selloff in China, and the volatile movements in the price of U.S. crude oil have made it clear the worldwide economy is collectively riding the brakes.
-The 3.5-hour halt in trading on the NYSE also added to investors’ unease.
+A “no” vote from the Greek referendum on Sunday, the vast stock market selloff in China, and the volatile movements in the price of U.S. crude oil have made it clear the worldwide economy is collectively riding the brakes.
+The 3.5-hour halt in trading on the NYSE Wednesday has also added to investors’ unease.